Belle Bennett

-Belle Bennett (born Ara Belle Bennett; April 22, 1891 – November 4, 1932), was a stage and screen actress who started her career as a child as a circus performer.
+Ara Belle Bennett (April 22, 1891 – November 4, 1932) was a stage and screen actress who started her career as a child as a circus performer.
 She later performed in theater and films.

 Early life and career

-Bennett was born in Coon Rapids, Iowa, the daughter of Mr. and Mrs. W. B. Bennett.
-Her father managed a tent-and-wagon show that toured the midwestern United States.
+Bennett was born in Milaca, Minnesota, the daughter of Mr. and Mrs. W. B. Bennett.
+Her father, "Billie," managed a tent-and-wagon show that toured the Midwestern United States.

-Bennett appeared in circus performances during her childhood.
-Her father trained her to be a trapeze performer after she spent some years in the Sacred Heart Convent in Minneapolis, Minnesota.
-By the age of 13 she was appearing in public.
-Performances with stock companies led Bennett to Broadway, where she appeared in theatrical productions staged by David Belasco.

 Motion pictures

-Bennett was working as a film actress by 1913, and was cast in numerous one-reel shorts by small east coast film companies.
-She appeared in minor motion pictures like the western film A Ticket to Red Horse Gulch (Mutual 1914).
+Bennett was working as a film actress by 1913, and she was cast in numerous one-reel shorts by small east coast film companies.
+She appeared in minor movies like A Ticket to Red Horse Gulch (Mutual 1914).
 She starred in several full-length films by the Triangle Film Corporation, including The Lonely Woman (1918).
-She also appeared in the east coast United States Motion Picture Corporation's film Flesh and Spirit (1922).
+She also appeared in United States Motion Picture Corporation's film Flesh and Spirit (1922).

-She made the move to Hollywood before Samuel Goldwyn selected her from among seventy-three actresses for the leading role in Stella Dallas (1925).
+She made the move to Hollywood before Samuel Goldwyn selected her from 73 actresses for the leading role in Stella Dallas (1925).
 While she was filming the movie, her son, 16-year-old William Howard Macy, died.
 Macy had posed as Bennett's brother for some time, owing to her fear that her employers might find out her true age.
-She was actually thirty-four rather than twenty-four, which she had claimed to be.
+She was actually 34 rather than 24, which she had claimed to be.
 Because of the loss of her son, Bennett became close to her co-stars Lois Moran and Douglas Fairbanks Jr., who were also 16 at the time.

 After playing the mother role in Stella Dallas, Bennett was typecast for the remainder of her film career.
 She later appeared in Mother Machree (1928), The Battle of the Sexes (1928), The Iron Mask (1929), Courage (1930), Recaptured Love (1930) and The Big Shot (1931).

 Marriages

 Bennett was married three times.
 Her first husband was Howard Ralph Macy of La Crosse, Wisconsin.
 They had a son together, William Howard Macy.
-Bennett later had two more children.
+After Billy's death, she adopted at least one other child, Theodore Macy, who was 22 when she died.

-Jack Oaker, a sailor at the San Pedro, California submarine base, was married to her when she worked with the Triangle Film Corporation, in 1918.
+Jack Oaker, a sailor at the submarine base in San Pedro, California, was married to her when she worked with the Triangle Film Corporation in 1918.

-She later married film director Fred Windemere, who she remained with until her death.
+On November 27, 1924, she married film director Fred Windemere, and she remained with him until her death.